 Add an area to your model to visually group related model elements in a box.
 An area can move with the blocks it surrounds.
 You can add text to an area to briefly describe or label the area.

 Drag a box around the area of interest in the model.
+Or, drag on a blank area of the canvas to draw the area shape.

 From the action bar, select Create Area.